A helping hand with depression. A husband’s point of view.

 Depression blinds your reasons to live, suicidal thoughts can become louder.
 This dark cloud surrounds you and covers your mind.
 You feel that the lack of reasons to live and the lack of meaning is evidence to give up.

-You are allowed to cry, scream, to get upset or to feel frustrated.
+You are allowed to cry, scream, get upset, or feel frustrated.
 And heck yes – you should!
 Get rid of these negative emotions.
 The build-up needs to be released.

 We know how unfair all of this is.
 But you are allowed to feel.
 It’s human.